Motorcycle Accident FAQ

 When you’ve been hurt in a motorcycle accident, our law firm has the experience, legal knowledge, resources and commitment to success that is needed to help you recover maximum compensation.
 We’re not a general practice firm.
 We’re not a settlement factory.
 We fight to help the injured recover the compensation they deserve.

 Attorney David Romanow has worked for large law firms and obtained hundreds of millions of dollars for clients.
-Attorney Ismail Yousef has a doctor of pharmacy degree and understands the types of injuries that occur in motorcycle accident and how they affect people.
+Attorney Ismail Yousef has a doctor of pharmacy degree and understands the types of injuries that occur in motorcycle accidents and how they affect people.
 We will put in the time and the effort to build strong cases that get results.

 In Pennsylvania, you have two years from the date of your accident to take legal action against negligent parties.
 That sounds like a long time, but it can take months to build a strong case.
 The longer you wait, however, the more difficult it gets.
 Over time, evidence can be lost or destroyed, and the memories of witnesses can fade.